Skip to content

 S2 -->|fail| S1

-Example: CI/CD pipeline — build → test → security scan → deploy.
+Example: a CI/CD pipeline — build → test → security scan → deploy.
 Each gate blocks until criteria are met.

 Supervisor